HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Yes.
 Builder now includes a feature that allows you to include your own custom indicators in the program.
 By plotting your custom indicator on a chart and saving the data to a text file, the column of indicator values can be read into Builder and associated with a text string that represents the code for the corresponding indicator function used to generate the values in the file.
 Builder will use the indicator in strategies and include the text string for the indicator function code in the entry or exit statement in which the indicator is used.
 Provided that function is available in the trading platform when the strategy is executed, the code will generate the same results as in Builder.
 More information on this feature can be found in the Input Data and Settings section of the user's guide.

-Does Builder allow multiple time frames or data streams, such as Data2, Data3, etc?
+Does Builder allow multiple time frames or data series, such as Data2, Data3, etc?

 Can I build a strategy across multiple markets, such as gold and crude oil, so it will work on both markets?